-The Rijksmuseum Fellowship Programme is open to the new generation of museum professionals: inquisitive object-based specialists who will further develop understanding of Netherlandish art, history and museology for the future.
+The Rijksmuseum Fellowship Programme is open to the new generation of museum professionals: inquisitive specialists who will further develop understanding of Netherlandish art, history and museology for the future.

-We welcome international research proposals which open new perspectives on the Rijksmuseum’s collection, its history and activities.
-The purpose of the programme is to enable applicants to base part of their research at the Rijksmuseum and thus to strengthen the bonds between the museum and universities.
-The focus of research should relate to the Rijksmuseum’s collection and activities, and may encompass any of its varied holdings, including paintings, sculpture, decorative arts, prints, drawings, photography and historical artefacts.
-The programme offers students and academic scholars access to the museum’s collections, library, conservation laboratories and curatorial expertise.
-Furthermore, the museum facilitates opportunities for Fellows to engage in workshops and excursions to encourage the exchange of knowledge - both amongst themselves and the broader museum audience.
+We welcome international, independent research proposals which open new perspectives on the Rijksmuseum’s collection, its history and activities.
+The purpose of the Fellowship Programme is to encourage and support scholarly investigation, and to contribute to academic discourses while strengthening bonds between the museum and universities.
+The programme enables highly talented candidates to base part of their research at the Rijksmuseum, and offers access to the museum’s expertise, collections, library and laboratories.
+Furthermore, the programme facilitates opportunities for Fellows to engage in workshops and excursions to encourage exchange of knowledge - both amongst themselves and the broader museum audience.